Christmas sale now on! Everything on sale!!!

 How to be a Conscious Consumer

 Buying stuff is part of the current environmental problem - namely low quality, mass-produced products that we don't need.
-Ideally we'd all live by the "Buyerachy of Needs" and only buy when it's not feasible or realistic to borrow, swap or make them.
+Ideally we'd all live by the "Buyerarchy of Needs" and only buy when it's not feasible or realistic to borrow, swap or make them.

 But we live in a society established on a framework of capitalism so it's very hard to live without buying anything at all.
 As consumers we need to shift our mindset slightly to align with our environmental goals and become 'conscious consumers' (which basically just means we think a bit about our values before we shop).